abhisheksinghautomotive/automotive-devops-platform/docs/git-branching-strategy.md

 Example:
 git checkout -b feature/123-signal-table # Work & commit
 git push -u origin feature/123-signal-table # Open PR (#123 ...)

+## Main Branch Protection

+- Direct pushes/commits to `main` are prohibited for all users (including admins).
+- All contributions to main must go through a Pull Request (PR).
+- This is enforced by GitHub branch protection rules.

+See repo settings (“Branches”) for rule details.

 ## Commit Format
 ```